 This evaluation procedure is designed for all unit members, including teaching faculty, counseling and other non-teaching faculty and part-time faculty.
 Depending on their functions as outlined in their job descriptions, some unit members report to the Chief Instructional Officer, while other unit members report to the Chief Student Services Officer or designee.
-Where the roles of the Chief Officers in the evaluation process are identical, the term "appropriate District Officer" shall refer herein either to the Chief Instructional Officer or the Chief Student Services Officer, or their respective designees.
+Where the roles of the Chief Officers in the evaluation process are identical, the term "appropriate District Officer" shall refer herein either to the Chief Instructional Officer or the Chief Student Services Officer, or their respective administrator designees.
+All evaluations shall be reviewed and signed by the Chief Instructional Officer and/or Chief Student Services Officer.

-f.
-Weeks Defined

-- (1) The term "week of instruction," as used in the Article, shall correspond to the week of instruction indicated on the current year's Academic Calendar, as approved by the Board of Trustees. - (2) For classes scheduled other than on an 18-week semester, the time periods for the completion of evaluation steps shall be in proportion to an 18-week semester.
-For example, the twelfth (12th) week of an 18-week class shall be the same as the sixth (6th) week of a 9-week class.

-g.
-Definition of Other Key Terms

-- (1) The term "tenured faculty" is used in this Article to mean a unit member who has been granted full-time permanent status by the District.
+- f.
+Weeks Defined - (1) The term "week of instruction," as used in the Article, shall correspond to the week of instruction indicated on the current year's Academic Calendar, as approved by the Board of Trustees. - (2) For classes scheduled other than on an 18-week semester, the time periods for the completion of evaluation steps shall be in proportion to an 18-week semester.
+For example, the twelfth (12th) week of an 18-week class shall be the same as the sixth (6th) week of a 9-week class. - g.
+Definition of Other Key Terms - (1) The term "tenured faculty" is used in this Article to mean a unit member who has been granted full-time permanent status by the District.
 A tenured faculty member may also be referred to as a "regular" employee. - (2) The term "contract faculty" is used in this Article to mean a unit member who is serving in a probationary status and has not yet been granted regular, full-time permanent status by the District.
 A contract faculty member may also be referred to as a "probationary" employee.